 Have you ever moved, whether it be across the country or merely to the next neighborhood, just to learn that your auto insurance rates skyrocketed as a result?
 What gives?
 It seems ridiculous that even the smallest of changes can result in a change in auto premiums, but sure enough, it happens.

 Fact of the matter is that location is one of many things that determine the cost of your car insurance.
 Your age, gender, credit history, occupation, driving history, and the automobile that you insure all play a role.
 Each of these also goes into the car insurance formula used to generate your monthly premium.

 If you break down any of these categories even further, you’ll find hundreds of variables that determine different rates.
-Because the car you drive is a big factor, let’s see if we can figure out which cars are the best for cheap auto insurance rates, and which ones cost the most to ensure.
+Of course, the car you drive is a one big factor — and one that you can control.
+So, let’s see if we can figure out which cars are the best for cheap auto insurance rates, and which ones cost the most to ensure.